Honda Insight Insurance Rates

 Editorial Guidelines: We are a free online resource for anyone interested in learning more about auto insurance.
 Our goal is to be an objective, third-party resource for everything auto insurance related.
 We update our site regularly, and all content is reviewed by auto insurance experts.

-Average insurance rates for a Honda Insight are $1,278 a year including full coverage.
-Comprehensive insurance costs approximately $218 each year, collision costs $450, and liability coverage costs around $452.
-A liability-only policy costs as low as $504 a year, with high-risk insurance costing $2,786 or more.
-Teen drivers receive the highest rates at $4,966 a year or more.
+The average insurance rates for a Honda Insight are $1,278 a year including full coverage.
+Comprehensive costs on average $218, collision insurance costs $450, and liability coverage is estimated at $452.
+Buying just liability costs approximately $504 a year, and insurance for high-risk drivers costs around $2,786.
+Teen drivers cost the most to insure at up to $4,966 a year.

 Average premium for full coverage: $1,278

-Full coverage includes $500 policy deductibles, 30/60 bodily injury liability limits, and includes both medical and UM/UIM coverage.
-Rates are averaged for all 50 U.S. states and Insight models.
+Includes $500 physical damage deductibles, liability limits of 30/60, and includes uninsured motorist and medical coverage.
+Prices are averaged for all 50 U.S. states and for different Insight trim levels.

-Where you live has a large influence on car insurance prices.
-Rural locations tend to have a lower frequency of comprehensive and collision claims than larger metro areas.
+Living in a larger city has a large influence on car insurance rates.
+Rural areas are shown to have lower incidents of comprehensive and collision claims than larger metro areas.
+The price range example below illustrates the difference between rural and urban areas on car insurance rates.

 Use the form below to get customized rates for your location.